briandherbert/SimpleCameraPreview/README.md

 # SimpleCameraPreview for Android

-...shows a camera preview of any size with minimal effort, and includes very basic photo-taking functionality.
+Shows a camera preview of any size with minimal effort, and includes very basic photo-taking functionality.
 Both camera and camera2 APIs are used, but most camera features are not yet implemented (focus, flash, ISO, etc).

 ```XML
     <burningaltar.com.camerapreviewcompat.SimpleCameraPreview